BlossomLabs/unbreakable-vows/packages/react-app/src/templates/employment-agreement.md

 # Employment agreement
 A employment agreement is the document by which employers and their employees can define their rights and obligations at the start of the employment relationship.

 ## Introduction
 - **employerType** *option* Is the employer an individual or an organization?
   - Individual
   - Organization
+  > Choose the type of employer entering into this agreement.
+If it is a sole proprietor or individual, click "individual".
+If it is any type of organized business, even a small business, click "Organization".
 - **individualEmployerName** *text* (employerType==1) What is the employer's name?
+  > Enter the full business name of the employer.
 - **organizationEmployerName** *text* (employerType==2) What is the employer's business name?
+  > Enter the full business name of the employer.
 - **organizationType** *option* (employerType==2) What type of organization is the employer's business?
   - Corporation
   - Limited liability company
   - Partnership
   - DAO
+  > Choose the type of organizational structure that best describes the employer's business.
 - **employerAddress** *address* (employerType) What is the employer's Ethereum address?
 - **employeeName** *text* (employerType) What is the employee’s name?
+  > Enter the full name or username of the employee.
 - **employeeAddress** *address* (employerType) What is the employee's Ethereum address?

 ## Type of employment